PnX-SI/LAN-data-schemas/protected-areas/README.md

 Information regarding names and descriptions are proposed in the **LiveAlpsNature** project partners languages.
 This list is not exhaustive and can be made available in other languages if needed.

-Within the data standards, **UUIDs1** (Universally Unique Identifiers) are used.
+Within the data standards, **UUIDs** (Universally Unique Identifiers) are used.
 These identifiers are designed to be globally unique across systems and databases.
 They enable developers and information systems to uniquely identify entities without requiring central coordination.
 Because the same UUID can be stored across different datasets or platforms, it supports reliable linking and referencing of related data across systems.

 ### Examples